Time Maps: Visualizing Discrete Events Across Many Timescales

 within the same painting.
 Similarly, time maps distill a dataset across multiple timescales within a single image.
 Given their easy implementation and ability to reveal hidden structure, time maps should become an invaluable tool in our increasingly data-driven world.

-If you found this post useful, please go to the blog home page and click the Subscribe button so that you don't miss any of our future content.
+If you found this post useful, please click the Subscribe button below so that you don't miss any of our future content.
 And if you decide to create time maps of your own, make sure to share them on Twitter using the hashtag #time_map_viz